OskarVagero/MisPerceptions/README.md

 * For **France**, the places are sourced from [Banatic](https://www.banatic.interieur.gouv.fr/V5/fichiers-en-telechargement/fichiers-telech.php) and available in English through the sublinks of [this Wikipedia page](https://en.wikipedia.org/wiki/Lists_of_communes_of_France).
 Currently, there is no verification of how much of the population is covered, however, it is known to be greater than 40%.
 With 6941 different locations, it is expected to be comprehensive.
 * For **Germany**, the list contain 2055 cities and towns, sourced from [Wikipedia](https://en.wikipedia.org/wiki/List_of_cities_and_towns_in_Germany) in combination with all NUTS1 (Bundesländer), NUTS2 (Regierungsbezirk) and NUTS3 (Landkreis).
 * For **Italy**, the places include all municipalities of the 107 provinces, resulting in 7817 places for Italy.
 These locations cover 100% of the population, according to data from [The Italian National Institute of Statistics](https://demo.istat.it/app/?i=D7B&a=2023&l=en)
+* For **Ireland**, include cities, boroughs and towns in Ireland, as well as provinces and historical counties.
+Additionally, we actively exclude states and cities with a population over 50,000 in the U.S,
 * For **Norway**, the places include _townships_ of at least 200 people within 50 meter of one another and covers at least 82.67% of the population, based on numbers from [Statistics Norway](https://www.ssb.no/befolkning/folketall/statistikk/tettsteders-befolkning-og-areal).
 * For **Switzerland**, the places include all municipalities of Switzerland and cities of over 10,000 inhabitants.
 Data is sourced from [The Swiss Federal Statistical Office](https://www.bfs.admin.ch/bfs/en/home/basics/swiss-official-commune-register.assetdetail.6986904.html)